isomerpages/moe-stmargaretsec/_programmes/Sexuality Education.md

 	*   Make responsible decisions for yourself, your family and society and
 	*   Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones

-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) for more information on MOE Sexuality Education.
+You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) < broken link > for more information on MOE Sexuality Education.

-<p align="right"><a href="/programmes/sexuality-education#top">Back to top</a></p>
+<p align="right"><a href="#top">Back to top</a></p>

 Overview of St. Margaret's Secondary School's Sexuality Education Programme for 2022
 ------------------------------------------------------------------------------------

 *   Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) < broken link > for more information on the scope of Sexuality Education in the school curriculum.